Last Updated on April 28, 2026 by Jo

 Instructions

-- Transfer the rice to a medium-sized bowl.
+- Soak the mixture: Transfer the rinsed rice to a medium bowl.
 Add the hot water, cinnamon stick, and sliced almonds.
-Soak for at least 4 hours.
-(Soaking overnight is even better, if you have the time)
+Let soak for at least 4 hours, or overnight for best flavor.

-- Transfer the rice mixture to a blender.
-Add the sugar and hot chocolate mix.
-Blend on high until smooth.
+- Blend until smooth: Pour the soaked rice mixture into a blender.
+Add the sugar and hot chocolate mix, then blend on high until the mixture is as smooth as possible.

-- Add the vanilla extract, sweetened condensed milk, evaporated milk, and whole milk to the strained mixture in the pitcher.
-Use a large whisk to combine until smooth.
+- Add the milks and flavoring: Stir in the vanilla extract, sweetened condensed milk, evaporated milk, and whole milk.
+Whisk until everything is fully combined and smooth.

-- Chill the horchata for about an hour.
+- Chill thoroughly: Refrigerate the horchata for about 1 hour, or until nicely chilled.

 Nutrition Information: